solliancenet/azure-synapse-analytics-workshop-400/faq/synapse-features.md

 ### **Q**: _Is there a way to prevent the user from importing any library?
 Or route the user to a private repo?_

-**A**: Not currently, but that sort of fine-grained package management is something other customers in the preview have requested and something we're looking at.
-(May 2020)
+**A**: Not currently, but that sort of fine-grained package management is something other customers have requested and something we're looking at.

 ---

 ### **Q**: _Do we have access control at Notebook level like DataBricks?_

 **A**: Currently, no. It's just at the Spark admin level.
 But, many customers have requested securable folders and files similar to Databricks, so it's something we are working on.
-(May 2020)

----

-### **Q**: _Do we have a gauge of the performance of a spark distribution vs. DataBricks?_

-**A**: Currently, no, and given the partnership between Azure and DataBricks, you will most likely not see performance comparisons published externally by us.

 ---